Barney Ward

-Barney Ward (1941 - October 28, 2012) was an American showjumper and horse trainer, known for his involvement in the horse murders scandal.
+Barney Ward (1941 - October 28, 2012) was an American showjumper and horse trainer, known for his involvement in the show jumping horse killings scandal.
 He is the father of Olympic showjumper McLain Ward.

 Career

 Barney Ward grew up in Providence, Rhode Island.
 He rode horses as a child but did not receive formal instruction.
 He graduated from the University of Rhode Island and then played football professionally for a year.

 Ward worked for various horse farms before going into business on his own in 1967.
 By the late 1970s, he had established Castle Hill Farm in Brewster, New York.
 Ward was one of the top grand prix riders in the 1960s, 1970s, and 1980s, despite breaking his neck in 1978.
 Ward set a puissance record at the 1975 National Horse Show, clearing a 7'5" jump.
 He won the 1983 $15,000 Mercedes Benz Grand Prix of Devon.

 Horse Killings

-Ward was involved in killing horses for insurance money, a scandal called "one of the biggest, most gruesome stories in sports."
+Barney Ward was involved in killing horses for insurance money, a scandal called "one of the biggest, most gruesome stories in sports."
 He acted as a middleman for horse hitman Tommy Burns.
 Paul Valliere, a fellow trainer and close friend of Ward's, was also involved in the scandal.
 In 1994, Ward was charged with arranging the killings of four horses.
 He claimed he was innocent of the charges, but eventually pleaded guilty to conspiracy.
 He was sentenced on June 14, 1996 and served three years in federal prison, followed by three years of probation.
 He was ordered by U.S. District Judge George M. Marovich to make a restitution of $200,000 to one of the defrauded insurance companies.
 The American Horse Show Association - the forerunner of the United States Equestrian Federation - barred him for life.
 As a result, he was unable to watch his son McLain Ward compete.
 In a 1999 interview, Ward said, "I made a mistake not coming forward" about the insurance scheme.